Archive

 Syllable Transformers

 As a reading specialist working with struggling older readers in the 1990s, I had the pleasure of learning from the late Dr. John Sheffelbine from California State University at Sacramento.
-John was a self-described “phonicator” and created the BPST (Basic Phonics Skills Test) in its various iterations and the Scholastic Phonics Readers.
-One powerful set of lessons that John developed dealt with open and closed syllables.
+John was a self-described “phonicator” and developed both the BPST (Basic Phonics Skills Test), the Scholastic Phonics Readers, and the SIPPS program.
+One powerful set of lessons that John developed dealt with open (long vowel) and closed (short vowel) syllables.
 An open syllable is one which ends in a long vowel e.g. bay; a closed syllable ends in a consonant and the vowel is short e.g. bat.

 John hypothesized that the best way to learn these open and closed syllable rules was to practice them together: to see how the vowel sound transforms from one syllable pattern to another.
-Additionally, because educators were transitioning from the whole language philosophy to a phonics-based approach, many students over-relied on sight words and syllables, rather than upon applying sound-symbol correspondences.
+Additionally, because educators were transitioning from the whole language/balanced literacy philosophy to a phonics-based approach, many students over-relied on sight words and syllables, rather than upon applying sound-symbol correspondences.
 The instructional implications were clear that practice in real syllable patterns would not solve the problem for these “look and say” syllable guessers.
 The answer was to use nonsense syllables.
 Brilliant!

 I tried John’s “Syllable Transformations” and they worked wonders.
 However, I could see the power of expanding John’s idea to other syllable patterns.
 I also tweaked his approach to make the methodology a bit more “user-friendly” and “technologically-savvy” (I typed them up and displayed them on a machine we used to call the overhead projector.)